ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 **My service is deployed in Sydney but LogDNA is not there yet.
 What can I do?**

 Here is how to send you events from your service in Sydney to another region.

-In the example below ,the service's events are being sent to us-south.
+In the example below, the service's events are being sent to us-south.
 Services must document this deviation so their customers can find their events.
 Once Activity Tracker is available in Sydney, your service should switch to storing events in Sydney.

 1. Write your service's events and logs in Sydney.
 Fill in the `logSourceCRN` with the CRN of the customer instance of your service in Sydney.
 2. Create a Logging STS and Activity Tracker ATS for your service in us-south if they do not already exist.
 This is where you will find your service events and logs from Sydney.
 3. Deploy LogDNA agents in Sydney.

-  - Add your us-south Logging STS ingestion key as a secret in your cluster in au-syd.
+    * Add your us-south Logging STS ingestion key as a secret in your cluster in au-syd.

-  - Use the us-south super tenant LogDNA agent deployment yaml to deploy agents in Sydney.
+    * Use the us-south super tenant LogDNA agent deployment yaml to deploy agents in Sydney.

-  - The `LDAPIHOST` and `LDLOGHOST` values in the yaml reference the us-south ingestion points.
+    The `LDAPIHOST` and `LDLOGHOST` values in the yaml reference the us-south ingestion points.
 So that is where your logs and events will be sent.

 4. Users of your service will have to create a Logging STR and Activity Tracker ATR if they wish to view events and logs from your service in Sydney.
 Note, you do not have to create these instances if they already exist.